 Runners and riders: Who will seek to replace Rishi Sunak as Tory leader?

-There will potentially be a crowded field in the contest as Mr Cleverly acknowledged he is not the only one giving it “serious thought” ahead of nominations opening on Wednesday evening.
+There will potentially be a crowded field in the contest as Mr Cleverly acknowledged he was not the only one giving it “serious thought” ahead of nominations opening on Wednesday evening.

 The winner will be announced on November 2.